Aspergillosis is an infection, usually of the lungs, caused by the fungus Aspergillus.

 Diagnosis of Aspergillosis

-• Culture, examination, and analysis of a sample of infected material
+Culture, examination, and analysis of a sample of infected material

-Doctors suspect aspergillosis based on symptoms.
+Doctors suspect aspergillosis based on a person's symptoms.

-To identify the fungus, doctors usually need to send a sample of infected material to a laboratory to grow (culture), examine, and analyze.
+To identify the fungus, doctors usually need to send a sample of infected material to a laboratory to grow (culture), examine, and analyze it.
 A viewing tube (bronchoscope or rhinoscope) may be used to obtain this material from the lungs or sinuses.
 Sometimes a biopsy is necessary to obtain a sample.

 Treatment of Aspergillosis

-• Antifungal medications
+Antifungal medications

-• Sometimes surgery to remove fungi
+Sometimes surgery to remove aspergillomas

-Aspergillosis that affects only a sinus or a single area in the lung requires treatment but does not pose an immediate danger because it progresses slowly.
+Aspergillosis that affects only a sinus or a single area in the lung requires treatment but does not pose immediate danger because it progresses slowly.
 However, if the infection is widespread or if people appear seriously ill or have a weakened immune system, treatment is started immediately.

 Drugs Mentioned In This Article